git/git.github.io/rev_news/drafts/edition-31.md

 Lars Schneider also agreed with Martin's fix and asked him how he found the leak.

-Martin replied "Valgrind found it for me" and later explained that he had patched the Valgrind script, that can be used in the test suite to run tests under Valgrind, so that Valgrind is launched with the added "--leak-check=yes" option.
-Then he had slowly run the tests one after another under Valgrind adding items in a suppressions-list until he found the leak.
+Martin replied "Valgrind found it for me", and later explained that he had patched the Valgrind script that can be used in the test suite to run tests under Valgrind, so that Valgrind is launched with the added `--leak-check=yes` option.
+Then he had slowly run the tests one after another under Valgrind adding items in a suppression list until he found the leak.

-Peff then took a look at finding and fixing some leaks too.
+Peff then took a look at finding and fixing some leaks, too.
 He especially posted [a patch to use a static lock_file in the config](https://public-inbox.org/git/20170829185850.tfmjoa5u5sfuwpgi@sigill.intra.peff.net/) which started another thread about the limitations of the tempfile code.

-Stefan Beller and Junio Hamano also took part of the discussion.
+Stefan Beller and Junio Hamano also took part in the discussion.
 In the end it looks like the discussion at least started some effort to make it easier to check for and to fix memory leaks.